 Some notable new jet models are the Dassault Falcon 6x, Airbus Corporate Jet TwoTwenty, and Otto Aviation’s revolutionary Celera 500L.
 Meanwhile, charter operator Vista took 2020’s first delivery of the Bombardier Global 7500, and FlexJet got its first Embraer Praetor 600.

 The manufacturers were optimistic about their ability to win new customers.
 Textron Chief Executive Officer Scott Donnelly told investors that people are coming into business aviation.
-These people have not historically been in business aviation or owned an equity piece of an aircraft before.
+These people have not historically been in business aviation or owned an equity piece of an aircraft.
 They were coming because the commercial flights were largely unavailable.
 This situation is making it very difficult for them to travel in the country without taking a whole day doing it.
 Thus, they resort to traveling via private jet.

 Right now, things are looking good for the industry of private aviation.
-There is a high demand for their services.
+There is a high demand for their private jet services.
 Charter firms and manufacturers are getting achievements one after the other.
 Developments, innovations, and ideas keep on coming.

 All people involved are hoping and are doing their best for this streak to continue.